 Chinese Minor Requirements: A minor in Chinese requires completion of 20 semester credit hours in Chinese, including at least eight credit hours on the 300-level, one of which must be in Chinese language and one culture course in English.
 Students with previous Chinese experience are strongly encouraged to contact Prof. Xiaoling Shi as soon as possible to map out a plan for completing the minor.
-Questions should be directed to Xiaoling Shi (xshi@allegheny.edu), Ruter 302, at 332-2702.
 See also the Chinese Studies Minor listed in the "Interdivisional Minor Program" section.